-We have three female Practice Nurses, all of whom offer a full range of services including health promotion, blood pressure management, immunisations, cervical smears and chronic disease clinics such as asthma, diabetes and heart disease.
+We have two female Practice Nurses, all of whom offer a full range of services including health promotion, blood pressure management, immunisations, cervical smears and chronic disease clinics such as asthma, diabetes and heart disease.

 We also employ a Practice Assistant to help our Practice Nurses with many nursing procedures such as taking blood samples, dressing changes, new person health checks etc. We have a Practice Manager, a deputy Manager, one Secretary and seven Receptionists.